ibm-cloud-docs/vpc/vpn-ts-c2s-traffic-flow.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't I access resources through my client-to-site VPN connection?
+# Why do routing and reachability issues exist with my client-to-site VPN connection?
 {: #troubleshoot-c2s-traffic-flow}
 {: troubleshoot}
 {: support}

-When your client-to-site VPN connection is established but you cannot access VPC or connected network resources, the issue is related to access controls, routing configuration, VPN routes, or route propagation.
+When your client-to-site VPN connection is established but you cannot access VPC or connected network resources, the issue is related to routing configuration, access controls, VPN routes, or route propagation.
 The following sections help you diagnose and resolve common traffic flow issues.
 {: shortdesc}

 You might experience one or more of the following traffic flow issues: